 Gautam Verma is a Vipassanā meditator of Indian origins, and has been practicing for many years under the guidance of distinguished Dhamma teachers, besides doing long periods of solitary retreat.
 He’s been collaborating with Pian dei Ciliegi as a translator during interviews with English speaking Dhamma teachers.
 He’s been an assistant of Bhante Bodhidhamma since 2017, from whom he’s been authorized to offer Dhamma teachings.
 He has also been authorized to teach by the Ven.
 Vivekananda, Hannes Huber and Beate Gloeckner

-Henrich Dahm’s dhamma journey started in 1989 in Nepal, when he was introduced by Sayadaw Jhanapurnika, a senior disciple and translator of Mahasi Sayadaw, to Vipassana meditation.
+Henrich Dahm’s dhamma journey started in 1989 in Nepal, when he was introduced by Sayadaw Jhanapurnika, a senior disciple of Mahasi Sayadaw, to Vipassana meditation.
 Since then he has practiced in various countries and explored different meditation techniques.
 His extensive travelling in Asia has given him the opportunity to meditate under the guidance of distinguished teachers like Sayadaw U Pandita, Sayadaw U Janaka, Achaan Buddhadasa, Thich Nhat Thanh, etc. His practice took a new turn when he started to practice full time under the guidance of Bhante Sujiva.
 Most recently, he spent extensive time in Burma giving him the chance to deepen his understanding of the Burmese Satipatthana method in practice and theory.

 Jean-Marie ("Jan") de Wurstemberger's beginnings as a Buddhist student lie in the tradition of Tibetan Buddhism, in the mid-nineteen-nineties.
 His teachers at the time included Lama Zopa Rinpoche and the Dalai Lama.
 In a conversation Lama Zopa one day advised him to "above all, just sit".
 Soon after, the unexpected encounter with the Theravada monk and experienced meditation teacher Bhante Sujiva was to give this advice an very specific and incisive form: Vipassana.